the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - Deseret Nation is now a playable faction.

-- Many units, buildings, wonders, promotions, beliefs, and tile improvements from the base scenario have been either buffed or nerfed, or in the worst-case scenario removed outright.
+- Many units, buildings, wonders, promotions, beliefs, tile improvements, and ruins bonuses from the base scenario have been either buffed or nerfed, or in the worst-case scenario removed outright.
 In addition, the social policies have been overhauled.
 Check the Rebalance Log.md file for a comprehensive list of adjustments.

 ## Other features